-Silver linings: What to expect from environmental chapters in the EU’s Free Trade Agreements?
+Silver linings: What should we expect from the environmental chapters in the EU-UK Free Trade Agreements?

 The UK government has announced that it will pursue a “bold and ambitious Free Trade Agreement” with the EU.
 The EU, no stranger to negotiating such agreements, typically includes in its FTAs a chapter dedicated to sustainable development.
 From the start, it should be clear that these chapters come nowhere near the protection offered by current EU environmental legislation.
 That said, these chapters may present some opportunities.
 This contribution seeks to explain the EU’s approach to environmental protection in its FTAs and identifies four key recommendations for a potential future environmental chapter in a UK-EU FTA.

 The main features of the EU’s approach to environmental protection in FTAs

 The EU’s current approach to environmental protection in FTAs is to have dedicated separate chapters on trade and sustainable development, with CETA being the first agreement with a chapter that is entirely dedicated to ‘Trade and Environment’.
 The EU’s approach is often described as ‘cooperative’ rather than a more ‘punitive’ approach taken by the United States which subjects its environmental provisions in FTAs to dispute settlement and sanctions.